pisabarro-group/DYME/README.md

 ```

 This action should yield:
-- A Docker image called `dyme_main` (This is your main server container)
+- A Docker image called `dyme_main` (This is the main node container)
-- A Singularity `.sif` image called `dyme_node.sif` (This contains the worker node container)
+- A Singularity `.sif` image called `dyme_node.sif` (This is the worker node container)

-The installer will create the necesary folders in the directory provided as shared folder (dyme_root).
-It will be used as persistent storage (databases, MD trajectories, inputs, outputs, etc) and should be "accesible" from all nodes - as it binds to the internal directory `/dyme_root` in containers.
+The installer will create the necesary folders in the shared directory provided (dyme_root).
+It will be used as persistent storage (databases, MD trajectories, inputs, outputs, etc) and should be "accesible" from all nodes.
+At boot time, this folder will bind to the internal directory `/dyme_root` in containers.

-Step 2- Verify the Main Node is up
+**Step 2- Verify the Main Node is up**

-Upon completion, the DyME Main node should be running on Docker.
-You can access the UI by entering http://the_server_hostname:8080 in your browser.
+Upon completion, the Main node should be up and running on Docker.
+You can access the UI by entering **http://the_server_hostname:8080** in your browser.

 ---

 ## Test Data

-To install test-data, answer "y" when prompted to do so by the installer.
-It will be downloaded from here (https://zenodo.org/records/18014320) and loaded into your fresh DyME system automatically.
-It contains two projects and approx. ~11GB of MD simulations, plus the corresponding database records.
+To install test-data, answer "y" when prompted to do so.
+The installer will automatically download the data from (https://zenodo.org/records/18014320) and load it into your fresh DyME system.
+The file contains two DyME projects and approx. ~11GB of MD simulations and database records.

   **DO NOT DOWNLOAD OR MANUALLY HANDLE THE TEST-DATA - THE INSTALLER WILL DO THIS FOR YOU**

-A detailed example on interpreting the test-data can be found on the supplementary material of the DyME publication (link pending)
+A detailed example on interpreting the test-data is available in supplementary material S3 Appendix of the DyME publication (link pending)

 ---

 ## Running The Main Node

-The main node runs on any server with Docker (by default, this is where you ran the installer).
+The main node can run on any server with Docker > 27.
 The following commands control the container (start or stop).
-Keep in mind this node must remain active for remote workers to perform tasks, access the database, or using the DyME-TCA web to explore results.
+Keep in mind the main node must remain active for remote workers to perform tasks, access the database, or for using the TCA for comparative analysis.

 ### Main node start

-Replace "/path/to/filesystem" with the folder (dyme_root) provided during installation.
-The shared folder must be bound to the internal /dyme_root folder of containers, else they won't be able to access persistent data.
+Replace "/path/to/filesystem" with the shared folder provided during installation.
+The shared folder will be bound to the internal /dyme_root folder of containers to access persistent data.

 ```bash
    docker run \